ossf/wg-securing-software-repos/docs/package-yanking-policies.md

 If we consider a hypothetical package deletion policy, it would exist on a spectrum somewhere between never allowing packages to be deleted to allowing packages to be deleted without any restrictions.
 Both ends of this spectrum are impractical.

 * Never allowing for package deletion could result in the publishing of malicious, abusive, illegal, or copywritten content without any recourse.
-* Allowing for unrestricted package deletion could result in build failures like those seen in the `left-pad` incident, malicious packages snapping up a recently vacated namespace, and other undesireable behavior.
+* Allowing for unrestricted package deletion could result in build failures like those seen in the `left-pad` incident, malicious packages snapping up a recently vacated namespace, and other undesirable behavior.

 So when crafting a deletion policy, we want to stay away from the two extremes, but what needs to be considered?

 Whether or not a package manager allows for users to delete packages in some cases, it should allow for the package manager maintainers to manually intervene and delete packages.
-This allows the maintainer team to protect the ecosystem from malicious, abusive, illegal, or copywritten content.
+This allows the maintainer team to protect the ecosystem from malicious, abusive, illegal, or copyrighted content.

 But what if a user wants to delete a package they published?
 Although it's possible to require such cases to go to the maintainer team to be manually reviewed and removed, that is not a very efficient policy.
 Such a policy would place a burden on the (already likely overworked) maintainer team, and the ecosystem would be cluttered with the unwanted packages until they are manually removed.